CATEM1NAL/APyday-2/FAQ.md

 looked into making custom upgrades yet, but it is something I want to do eventually.
 There are a decent number of unused upgrades in the game's code that I've enabled though, so you'll probably see some stuff you've never seen before.

+## I keep getting [heist] and it sucks.
+Go to Options > Mod Options > Criminal Dawn and you can disable any heist in the game.
+You can do this at any time, but if the game has already picked a heist you need to play it first.

+I'd recommend only disabling the heists you *really* don't like, as disabling too many may negatively impact the experience.

+## I'm trying to connect to a multiworld, but it disconnects instantly.
+Check the client!
+If it's failing and popping an error box, something is going horribly wrong - otherwise there should be a message that explains the issue.
+Most likely you haven't wiped your old multiworld data from the game yet; the client provides a step-by-step guide to doing this correctly.

 ## Can I use multiple save files to play multiple multiworlds at once?
 No. I have a concept for an automated save switching system that will allow you